wsauret/Epic7-OCR-Script/README.md

 ###### Using in the Future

-* In the future when you want to refresh your gear, you should first check this github again to see if I updated ``E7 Gear OCR.ipynb``.
+1. In the future when you want to refresh your gear, you should first check this github again to see if I updated ``E7 Gear OCR.ipynb``.
 If I did, download it and replace your old copy.

-Then all you need to do is to copy your new screenshots into the screenshots folder, open ``E7 Gear OCR.ipynb`` in ``JupyterLab`` (via ``Anaconda Navigator``), then ``Run > Run All Cells``.
+2. Then all you need to do is to copy your new screenshots into the screenshots folder, open ``E7 Gear OCR.ipynb`` in ``JupyterLab`` (via ``Anaconda Navigator``), then ``Run > Run All Cells``.
 This will give you your new json file.

-* Then when you go to import your new json into the optimizer you have a choice:
+3. Finally, when you go to import your new json into the optimizer you have a choice:

-    If you **don't** want to keep the heroes you previously added to the optimizer, then just import the json as above.
+    * If you **don't** want to keep the heroes you previously added to the optimizer, then just import the json as above.

-    If you **do** want to keep your heroes, I suggest that you first delete all the items in the optimizer (go to the Inventory tab, highlight all the items, click the ``-`` button).
+    * If you **do** want to keep your heroes, I suggest that you first delete all the items in the optimizer (go to the Inventory tab, highlight all the items, click the ``-`` button).
 Then on the General tab click the ``Append`` button (instead of ``Import``) and load your new json.
 This will add your up to date gear into the optimizer while keeping your heroes.